Through My Eyes. Again - Cover

 I pushed down on the annoyance surging up from my young brain.
 “Do you have an Oxford Dictionary of Quotations here?”

 “What?”
-She hadn’t even raised her head from the desk.
+She hadn’t even raised her head.

 “Can I help you?”
 The older librarian appeared from within the stacks, leaving a trolley piled high with books.

-“Thank you, I’m trying to find the Oxford Dictionary of Quotations.”
+“Thank you.
+I’m trying to find the Oxford Dictionary of Quotations.”

 “Yes.”